Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

-The first required OSGi service configuration is simply a blank OSGi configuration file for the `RemoteAssetDecorator` service, which is responsible for sync'ing a remote asset's binary file the first time it is requsted by a non-admin user.
+The first required OSGi service configuration is simply a blank OSGi configuration file for the `RemoteAssetDecorator` service, which is responsible for sync'ing a remote asset's binary file the first time it is requested by a non-admin user.

 This is done via the Felix console or by deploying a blank OSGi configuration file from your project deployment.